An $\Omega$-Result for the Counting of Geodesic Segments in the Hyperbolic Plane: Proof of Theorem

 \section{Proof of Theorem \ref{omegathm}}

-Similarly with the proof of Theorem \ref{omegaold} in \cite{rudnick}, we consider the smoothed normalized error term, where $X=\cosh{R}$, $\epsilon \in (0,1)$ and $\psi_{\epsilon}$ is defined as follows.
+Similarly with the proof of Theorem \ref{omegaold} in \cite{rudnick}, we use the mollification method.
+We consider the mollified normalized error term, where $X=\cosh{R}$, $\epsilon \in (0,1)$ and $\psi_{\epsilon}$ is defined as follows.
 Let $\psi(x)$ be a smooth, even, non-negative function that is compactly supported in $\left[-1,1\right]$, and such that

 and $\hat{\psi}(0)=1$.
 Then, for any $\epsilon>0$, we write We note that $\psi_{\epsilon}(x)$ is compactly supported in $[-\epsilon,\epsilon]$, and that its Fourier transform satisfies $\hat{\psi}_{\epsilon}(t)=\hat{\psi}(\epsilon t).$ In particular, we have $0 \leq \hat{\psi}_{\epsilon}(t) \leq 1$ and $\hat{\psi}_{\epsilon}(0)=1$.
 Furthermore, by integration by parts, for any fixed $k$, we have that We note that, as $\psi_{\epsilon}$ is compactly supported, equation (\ref{omegainttr}) gives